 40- Create an object from the class for the layout.

 41- The code that should be in the TextFragment.java section is as follows:

 In the code above, we first created a sample from the FragmentTestBinding class, which we also named frgBinding.

-Then we removed the main inflate and defined the inflate that was related to View Binding.
+Then we removed the main inflate and defined the inflate related to this.

 42- For TextView, we define the setText method in onCreateView before return.
 Like the following: